 Diffusers are nice, but not necessary

-Diffusers, or acoustic panels, prevent absorptive materials from sucking all the life out of your recording, because they scatter reflections off of flat surfaces that vary in height.
+Diffusers prevent absorptive materials from sucking all the life out of your recording, because they scatter reflections off of flat surfaces that vary in height.
 This creates a more even dispersion of sound throughout the room, but they aren’t necessary for home studio recording, especially if your home studio is small.

 What you need to know about microphones